-In summary, while we remain optimistic about Mongolia's long-term future, we are realistic about our own company's predicament.
+While we remain optimistic about Mongolia's long-term future, we are realistic about our own company's predicament.
 Our property business is subscale and we expect that when combined with our corporate overhead, MGG will likely produce operating losses (excluding potential gains from our public securities portfolio) for the foreseeable future.
-As a result, we remain focused on selling non-core property assets (particularly in office and re-development) so that we can diversify the business, while keeping our core portfolio and management team so that we can pivot back to Mongolia if the government ever takes a stance that is supportive of economic growth.
+As a result, we remain focused on selling non-core property assets (particularly in office and re-development) so that we can diversify the business, while keeping our core portfolio and management team so that we can pivot back to Mongolia when the economy returns to attractive growth rates.

 I remain of the opinion that our shares are undervalued.
-During the third quarter, the Company re-purchased 370,500 shares under our Normal Course Issuer Bid at a cost of \$66,386.
-This reduced pace of share re-purchases is primarily related to our desire to husband cash for future acquisitions.
+During the third quarter, the Company re-purchased 449,500 shares under our Normal Course Issuer Bid at a cost of \$92,551.
 Sincerely,